tomrausch/kubernetes_public/doc/Install Kubernetes (kubeadm) On Linux (Ubuntu).md

 net.ipv4.ip_forward = 1
 ```

-## Set The
+## Reset The Hostname Of The Master Node
 ### Perform On Nodes
 - ✅ Master Node
-- ✅ Worker Node
+- ❌ Worker Node

 ### Commands
-Logon the future Master Kubernetes node
+Logon the future Kubernetes master node

 Determine the hostname and IP address
 ```bash